-10. The Commission was advised that due to the nature of the variation sought, i.e. an increase for four (4) hours on one day only, the Director-General had exercised
+- 11. The Commission was advised that the Director-General had exercised her discretion under section 32A(2) and not required the applicant to publish a notice of the application due to an assessment of the application and deeming there was insufficient public interest.
+This was said to be based on information that the application related to a single morning of liquor trade and of the licensee wishing to assist the Darwin RSL on what is arguably the most important day of the year for their members. - 12.
+It is noted that section 32A(5) of the Act requires that the Director-General must inform:

-- her discretion under section 32A(2) and not required the applicant to publish a notice of the application. - 11.
-It is noted that section 32A(5) of the Act requires that the Director-General must inform: - a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council. - 12.
+- a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council. - 13.
 That occurred with respect to this application.
-The Commission notes that the application was also forwarded to the Northern Territory Police, Fire and Emergency Services ("NTFRS") for comment. - 13.
 With respect to this application: - a.
 The DOH made no adverse comment. - b.
-The NT Police had "no objections" however they did "(not) support alcohol consumption before 10.00am" and requested that if the licence were granted and patrons were drinking before 10.00am that the applicant "ensure patrons are drinking responsibly and ... staff are monitoring the patrons to ensure no harm comes to patrons and staff as well". - c.
-The City of Darwin did not provide a comment. - d.
-The NTFRS had "no objection". - 14.
-The Commission notes that the response from NT Police was provided to the applicant.
-In relation to the response the applicant stated that in addition to "... our usual strict RSA guidelines for staff we have rostered additional security and the Bars Manager will be present to monitor patrons".
-It appears to this Commission that those matters raised by NT Police are being appropriately addressed by the applicant.
+The NT Police stated it did not have any objections. - c.
+The City of Darwin did not reply.